How to Weld on a Car: Welding for Beginners

 Before starting any welding project on a car, gathering gathering gathering the necessary tools and materials is crucial is crucial.
 Here’s a list of what you’ll need:

-• Welding Machine: You’ll need an appropriate welding machine depending on the type of welding you’ll be doing (MIG, TIG, or Stick).
+• Welding Machine: You’ll need an appropriate welding machine depending on the welding you’ll be doing (MIG, TIG, or Stick).

 • Welding Helmet: Protects your eyes and face from the intense light and heat generated during welding.